Email Privacy updates included in iOS15?

 On 7th June 2021, Apple announced the forthcoming release of a new operating system (iOS 15, iPadOS 15, macOS Monterey and watchOS 8).

-As part of this new release, commonly referred to as “iOS 15” and expected to be available in September 2021, Apple has revealed a series of new privacy protections designed to “help users better control and manage access to their data”.
+As part of this new release, commonly referred to as “iOS 15”, Apple has revealed a series of new privacy protections designed to “help users better control and manage access to their data”.